 With both laminate and LVT flooring, you can have hardwood allure in areas that are not a great fit for real wood.
 Whereas some laminate products are water-resistant, LVT is waterproof!
 So for rooms that will see continued exposure to water or possible standing water such as bathrooms or laundry rooms, LVT is a better fit.
 Also, some laminate products are not suitable for below-grade rooms, but LVT will be fine for these locations.
 However, for kitchens, dining rooms, bedrooms and living rooms, laminate will lend outstanding durability with less expanding and contracting than true wood floors during seasonal change.
 Both flooring types are great for active homes, just be sure to heed the manufacturer’s recommendations.

 Although you won’t be able to wet mop your laminate floors, clean-up is still easy and effective by sweeping, dust mopping, and vacuuming, with spot treatment when necessary.
 Since LVT floors are waterproof, you can mop with warm water whenever you see fit.
 In the unfortunate event that a section of your laminate or LVT floor become damaged, you will be able to repair both types of floor expediently and quickly.

-The great news is that you can capture realistic, durable hardwood beauty in either flooring option at We'll Floor You showroom in Jupiter, FL today.
+The great news is that you can capture realistic, durable hardwood beauty in either flooring option at We'll Floor You showroom in Stuart, FL today.
 We can help you match the style points you love, with the performance characteristics that will best serve your home!